mharty3/mharty3.github.io/_til/python/python-comand-line-arguments.md

 ---
-Using command line arguments when running a python script
+title: 'Using command line arguments when running a python script (python)'
 ---
-# Using command line arguments when running a python script (python)
 When running a Python script from the command line, you can pass arguments separated by spaces.

 `python script.py arg1 arg2`